khanhnguyen21006/fldocvqa/README.md

 ```

 ## Evaluation
 The FL evaluation follows the global scheme using shared holdout set located at the server.
-The metric is compute as
-a two-step average: average the test score on each dataset, and then average per-dataset scores to obtain the final score
+The metric is compute as a two-step average: average the test score on each dataset, and then average per-dataset scores to obtain the final score.
 ```bash
 python eval.py --model_name_or_path /path/to/checkpoint/ --eval_batch_size 32 --log_file log/file/name
 ```
+To reproduce the results reported in the paper, please use the default SEED value.

 ## Hyperparameter Tuning
 Hyperparameter optimization in Federated Learning is crucial yet challenging, as it involves numerous hyperparameters and is costly to tune for tasks like DocVQA.
 The results reported in the paper are not from exhaustive tuning.
 We welcome feedback if better results are obtained through more thorough tuning strategies.

 ## Acknowledgments
-This codebase structure is based from [MOON](https://github.com/QinbinLi/MOON) repos.
+This codebase structure is based from [MOON](https://github.com/QinbinLi/MOON) repo and [UDOP](https://github.com/microsoft/i-Code/tree/main/i-Code-Doc) for the model architecture.

 -----------------------------------------------------
 For details of the experiments and results, please refer to our paper.